jwu045/academic-kickstart/content/author/admin/_index.md

 +++

 Jingjin Wu joined GEIRI North America in 2007.
 She is a software engineer of Graph Computing and Grid Modernization Group.
-Her research interests are in the fields of Parallel and Distributed Systems, High Performance Computing and power system analysis.
+Her research interests are in the fields of Parallel and Distributed Systems, High Performance Computing and Power System Analysis.